open-concord/standards/ui.md

     [char] "imt": "p" for plain messages, "m" for member changes, "r" for role changes, "s" for settings changes }
 ```
-For user addition, no data is needed if the user is to be generated.
+For identity addition, no data is needed if the user is to be generated.
 However, if the user is to be set, the following is required:

 ```
 {